sneakysneak/docs/pages/connector-authentication/clover.md

 ![Clover Webhooks](./images/clover-webhooks-1.png)Enable the subscriptions that you wish to receive events for.

 **Each subscription requires the corresponding read permission.
-If you change permissions after a merchant installs your app, the permissions won’t update for that merchant until the merchant uninstalls and reinstalls the app.**
+If you change permissions after a merchant installs your app, the permissions won't update for that merchant until the merchant uninstalls and reinstalls the app.**